CyberLink PhotoDirector

 Some of the automatic tools are more successful than others, although most of the really useful ones, such as content-aware object removal and AI-powered noise reduction, work well enough to produce decent results when used properly.

-The only issue that I experienced with the Guided section was that it was often quite hard to locate the tool you want to use in the huge list.
+The only issue that I experienced with the Guided section was that it was often quite hard to locate the tool you wanted to use in the huge list.
 The organization system is fairly confusing – why are photo effects different than lens effects?
 Why are some animation effects here and some in Create?
 Who knows –

 One of the most interesting features in this section, AI Sticker Maker, seems like it would be better suited in the Create section, but it’s still cool to play around with.
 It is CyberLink’s first attempt at incorporating text-based generative AI into PhotoDirector, although I’m not sure why it belongs in a photo editing workflow at all.
 It allows you to type in a text description of the sticker you want to create, select a style, and the AI will generate the image for you.